mnylc/cit-toolkit/pages/staff.md

 A graduate of Pratt Institute's School of Information and Library Science, Davis also holds two degrees in music performance.
 Prior to joining METRO, she worked for five years in the library at Boosey & Hawkes, a premiere classical music publishing company.
 An active member of SLA, Davis is a recipient of SLA’s Rising Star Award and is honored to have been included in Library Journal’s Movers & Shakers Class of 2012.

 ## Kyle Brown
-**Office Manager / Executive Assistant**
+** General Manager **

-Kyle manages the office facility and all of the administrative activities for the METRO office.
-In addition, he assists the Executive Director in ensuring the METRO office is run effectively and efficiently.
+Kyle manages METRO’s member programs and services.
+In addition, he manages METRO's office facility, assisting the Executive Director in ensuring the METRO office is run effectively and efficiently.

 Before joining METRO in 2014, Kyle was Office Manager at Jeanne Collins & Associates, a public relations firm that developed campaigns for arts and cultural institutions.
 Prior to office management, Kyle worked in the music industry for Nielsen Entertainment.

 Kyle received a B.A. in communication, with a focus on radio and TV, from William Paterson University in New Jersey.

 ## Caroline Catchpole
-**Mobile Digitization Specialist**
+** Digitization Specialist **

-Caroline is the METRO Mobile Digitization Specialist for Culture in Transit, a project funded by the John S. and James L. Knight Foundation.
-Caroline will be providing on-site digitization services to cultural heritage institutions throughout the Metropolitan New York area.
-She will be responsible for digital capture, metadata creation and/or training, as well as tracking and assessment, project outreach and communication.
+Caroline was originally hired by METRO to facilitate mobile digitization for Culture in Transit, a project funded by the John S. and James L. Knight Foundation.
+Now Caroline provides on-going digitization services to cultural heritage institutions throughout the Metropolitan New York area.
+She is responsible for digital capture, metadata creation and/or training, as well as tracking and assessment, project outreach and communication.

 Caroline has worked in the archives and library sector for 10 years with a special focus on the digitization of cultural heritage material and increasing access to archives since 2009.
 Most recently she served as Archivist for the Wallace Correspondence Project at the Natural History Museum in London.
 This project, funded by the Andrew Mellon Foundation, sought to digitize the correspondence and assorted manuscripts of nineteenth century naturalist, Alfred Russel Wallace and place the digitized content online.

 Caroline obtained a Postgraduate Diploma in Archives and Records Management from University College London and a B.A. in History from the University of Essex.

 ## Laura Forshay
-**Professional Development Manager**
+** Strategic Evaluation and Data Impact Manager **

-Laura organizes many aspects of the Professional Development events and workshops held at METRO.
-In addition to answering registration requests and concerns, she is a key point of contact for our instructors.
-She strives to ensure that Professional Development at METRO is an enriching and positive experience for all.
+Laura works closely with METRO leadership and program managers to identify, collect, and analyze relevant performance data in support of program evaluation and improvement.

 Laura joined METRO in February 2010 after receiving her B.A. in History from Tufts University.
-She is currently pursuing a Master of Public Administration degree in Non-profit Management at New York University's Robert F. Wagner Graduate School of Public Service.
+She also holds a Master of Public Administration degree in Non-profit Management from New York University's Robert F. Wagner Graduate School of Public Service.

 ## Anne Karle-Zenith
 **Digital Services Manager**